The-AI-Alliance/ai-application-testing/docs/index.markdown

 1. Research strategies and techniques for testing Generative AI applications that eliminate nondeterminism, where feasible, and enable effective [Repeatable]({{site.baseurl}}/glossary/#repeatable) and [Automatable]({{site.baseurl}}/glossary/#automatable) testing, where not feasible.
 2. Publish guidance for developers on these strategies and techniques here and possibly other venues, like blogs and research papers.

-This site will be updated regularly to reflect our current thinking and recommendations.
+> **NOTE:** This is very much a work in progress.
+This site will be updated frequently to reflect our current thinking, research, and emerging recommendations.

 The content is organized into the following sections: